biancaandreeag/likes2love-AIToolProject/README.md

+> _Academic project developed as part of my bachelor's thesis at university._
 # 🛡️ likes2love — AI Tool for Cyberbullying Detection and Post Analysis

 The platform focuses on the detection of cyberbullying while offering a foundation for analyzing user opinions expressed in comments and their engagement with various posts.